-Several clinical trials have been initiated to evaluate the efficacy and safety of NOACs for the secondary prevention of stroke in patients with ESUS ().10,11,115,116 NAVIGATE ESUS was the first trial that compared a NOAC (rivaroxaban) with aspirin in patients with a recent history of ESUS.10 The trial was terminated prematurely because use of rivaroxaban resulted in higher rates of major bleeding compared with aspirin (1.8% vs 0.7%; HR 2.72, 95% CI: 1.68–4.39; p<0.001), without the benefit of reducing the risk of recurrent stroke/SE (Fig. 6A).10 The RE-SPECT ESUS trial that compared dabigatran with aspirin in ESUS has recently been completed.11 Similar to the results of NAVIGATE ESUS, dabigatran did not significantly reduce the risk of recurrent stroke versus aspirin (Fig. 6A).11 However, a reduction was reported in the risk of disabling stroke with dabigatran compared with aspirin (0.6% vs 0.9%; HR 0.59, 95% CI: 0.36–0.96).
+Several clinical trials have been initiated to evaluate the efficacy and safety of NOACs for the secondary prevention of stroke in stroke survivors with ESUS (Table 2).10,11,115,116 NAVIGATE ESUS was the first trial that compared a NOAC (rivaroxaban) with aspirin in stroke survivors with a recent history of ESUS.10 The trial was terminated prematurely because use of rivaroxaban resulted in higher rates of major bleeding compared with aspirin (1.8% vs 0.7%; HR 2.72, 95% CI: 1.68–4.39; p<0.001), without the benefit of reducing the risk of recurrent stroke/SE (Fig. 6A).10 The RE-SPECT ESUS trial that compared dabigatran with aspirin in ESUS has recently been completed.11 Similar to the results of NAVIGATE ESUS, dabigatran did not significantly reduce the risk of recurrent stroke versus aspirin (Fig. 6A).11 However, a reduction was reported in the risk of disabling stroke with dabigatran compared with aspirin (0.6% vs 0.9%; HR 0.59, 95% CI: 0.36–0.96).
 Major bleeding rates with dabigatran were similar to those reported for aspirin (1.7% vs 1.4%; HR 1.19, 95% CI: 0.85–1.66),11 which was much higher than the bleeding rate associated with aspirin in the NAVIGATE ESUS trial.
-The efficacy and safety of apixaban in secondary stroke prevention in patients with ESUS are currently being investigated in the two clinical trials ATTICUS and ARCADIA.115,116 Interestingly, a subgroup analysis of NAVIGATE ESUS in patients with patent foramen ovale suggested a trend towards a reduction in the risk of recurrent ischaemic stroke with rivaroxaban versus aspirin (2.6/100 person-years vs 4.8/100 person-years; HR 0.54, 95% CI: 0.22–1.36).
-In addition, a secondary analysis of NAVIGATE ESUS demonstrated that rivaroxaban versus aspirin was associated with a reduced risk of recurrent ischaemic stroke in patients with ESUS with moderate or severe left atrial enlargement (1.7% vs 6.5%; HR 0.26, 95% CI: 0.07–0.94; p=0.02).117 A subgroup analysis of RE-SPECT ESUS suggested that dabigatran might be effective in reducing the risk of stroke in elderly patients (≥75 years) compared with aspirin (7.8% vs 12.4%; HR 0.63, 95% CI: 0.43–0.94).11 Therefore, despite the neutral results of NAVIGATE ESUS and RE-SPECT ESUS, there is a possibility that NOACs may provide favourable efficacy and safety profiles in the prevention of recurrent stroke in particular subgroups of patients with ESUS, although further research is needed.
+The efficacy and safety of apixaban in secondary stroke prevention in stroke survivors with ESUS are being investigated in the two clinical trials ATTICUS and ARCADIA.115,116 A secondary analysis of NAVIGATE ESUS demonstrated that rivaroxaban versus aspirin was associated with a reduced risk of recurrent ischaemic stroke in stroke survivors with ESUS with moderate or severe left atrial enlargement (1.7% vs 6.5%; HR 0.26, 95% CI: 0.07–0.94; p=0.02).117 A subgroup analysis of RE-SPECT ESUS suggested that dabigatran might be effective in reducing the risk of stroke in elderly stroke survivors (≥75 years) compared with aspirin (7.8% vs 12.4%; HR 0.63, 95% CI: 0.43–0.94).11 Therefore, despite the neutral results of NAVIGATE ESUS and RE-SPECT ESUS, there is a possibility that NOACs may provide favourable efficacy and safety profiles in the prevention of recurrent stroke in particular subgroups of stroke survivors enrolled in these trials, although further research is needed.